Casshern (film): Production

 The film is loosely based on a 1973 anime television series, Shinzō Ningen Kyashān (translated as "Neo-Human Casshern" and known as just Casshan in the United States) from animation studio Tatsunoko Productions.
 Along with contemporary films Able Edwards, Sky Captain and the World of Tomorrow, Immortal, and Sin City, it was among the first feature-length live action films to be shot on a digital backlot, with the actors performing in front of a greenscreen and all but the simplest stage elements added digitally after the fact.

 As well as being influenced by Shakespeare's Hamlet, director Kazuaki Kiriya states that he drew upon Russian Avant-Garde for visual inspiration.

 According to Kiriya, in an interview with Joblo, it took two months to shoot the film and a further six months of post-production work.
 The film's look was achieved through a combination of means, from CGI (supervised by Haruhiko Shono), matte paintings to even Kiriya's heavy involvement with the cinematography.

 The Japanese release contains a 6.1 channel soundtrack (Dolby Digital 5.1 on the PAL Region 2 release) and English subtitles.

 The theme song, "Dareka no Negai ga Kanau Koro", was written and sung by the director's then-wife, pop singer Hikaru Utada.

 The film served as Tatsuya Mihashi's last role before his death.

 Soundtrack

-A 2-disc soundtrack was released on April 23, 2004 titled OUR LAST DAY -CASSHERN OFFICIAL ALBUM-.
+A 2-disc soundtrack titled OUR LAST DAY -CASSHERN OFFICIAL ALBUM- was released on April 23, 2004.